hello-robot/stretch_install/docs/install_ubuntu_22.04.md

 ![](./images/20.04/installer_location.png)

-Finally, enter the identifying information as written below replacing '1000' with the appropriate serial number for the robot.
+Finally, enter the identifying information as written below, replacing 'xxxx' with the appropriate serial number for the robot.
 The robot's serial number can be found on the left wall of the robot's trunk.

  - **name:** Hello Robot Inc.
- - **computer name:** stretch-rex-xxxx
+ - **computer name:** stretch-rey-xxxx
  - **username:** hello-robot
  - **password:** xxxx